 • Legal disputes under Egyptian labor law

-This is why many companies rely on Remire, a contractor management platform that helps businesses structure compliant engagements and avoid misclassification when figuring out how to hire and pay independent contractors in Egypt.
+This is why many companies rely on Remire, a contractor management service that helps businesses structure compliant engagements and avoid misclassification when figuring out how to hire and pay independent contractors in Egypt.

 Employment Law Considerations When Engaging Contractors in Egypt